Getting Started With Inertia.js And Laravel

 What Can I Make With Inertia.js?

-I personally find Inertia perfect for building backend systems or websites that don't require SEO.
+I find Inertia perfect for building backend systems or websites that don't require SEO.
 This is because as the frontend is JavaScript, search engines and other tools have difficulty picking up the content of your web page.

 Google is an exception, as it does run JavaScript, but others can be hit/miss.
 It's usually not worth it unless you want to look into server-side rendering.
 Which Inertia now supports, but comes with further setup demands.